SkrideOne/cx/rust_docs/loops_iterators_handbook.md

 ## Conclusion

-Rust nightly 1.90 maintains that iterators are zero-cost abstractions.
+Rust nightly 1.91 maintains that iterators are zero‑cost abstractions.
 Prefer iterator methods and `for` loops for clarity and performance.
-Preallocate when building collections and avoid unnecessary cloning.
+Pre‑allocate when building collections and avoid unnecessary cloning.
 Use explicit loops to simplify code or avoid semantic pitfalls.
 In advanced scenarios—custom iterators, concurrency or streaming—understand fusion and laziness to avoid footguns.
-Always profile real-world code and consult up-to-date Rust release notes for improvements.
+Always profile real‑world code and consult up‑to‑date Rust release notes for improvements.